2008

 >> puts "#{RUBY_VERSION} #{RUBY_PATCHLEVEL} (#{RUBY_RELEASE_DATE}) #{RUBY_PLATFORM}" 1.8.6 110 (2007-09-23) x86_64-openbsd4.2 >> require 'rbconfig' >>puts Config::CONFIG['configure_args'] '--enable-shared' '--enable-ipv6' '--with-dbm-type=bogus' '--with-opt-dir=/usr/local' '--with-tcl-include=/usr/local/include/tcl8.4' '--with-tk-include=/usr/local/include/tk8.4' '--with-X11-dir=/usr/X11R6' '--prefix=/usr/local' '--sysconfdir=/etc' '--mandir=/usr/local/man' '--infodir=/usr/local/info' 'CC=cc' 'CFLAGS=-O2 -pipe' 'CPPFLAGS=-DOPENSSL_NO_STATIC_ENGINE' 'YACC=yacc'

-You can see that on my iMac ruby was compiled with --enable-pthread but on
+You can see that on my iMac ruby was compiled with @--enable-pthread@ but on my OpenBSD machine that configuration option is missing.
+I didn't take this into account when building Amalgalite.

 Version 0.2.1 was just released which fixes this bug.